TUDublinBlanchBusinessIT/project-ArtemMochuliak-2/README.md

 The application also includes a login system so that only authorised users can access the maintenance records.
 Sessions are used to keep the user logged in, and there is a timeout feature that logs the user out automatically after a period of inactivity.
+The system also includes search and filtering options to help users quickly find specific maintenance records.